 Vaginal infection in pregnancy generally does not affect the fetus.
 If there is an infection during delivery, the baby may come in contact with it when it comes out, in which case there may be a yeast infection called thrush formed in his/her mouth.
 Thrush is detected by white patches on both sides and roof of the mouth and sometimes on the baby's tongue.
 This is not a serious problem and can be treated easily.

-However, in some acute cases, yeast infection while pregnant can affect fetal growth.
+However, in some acute cases, yeast infection can affect fetal growth.
 However, it is difficult for doctors to determine whether a pregnancy yeast infection is affecting the fetus.
 Infections can affect fetal growth in three ways:

 - Yeast infection while pregnant can harm the mother, so the mother's body cannot help the fetus grow.
 Also, if the mother needs medicine, taking the medicine may have side effects for the fetus and harm the fetus.